rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 # TL;DR: What is being changed?

 We are [redesigning the bootstrap sequence for the Rust toolchain][stage0-redesign-pr].
 The standard library will move from supporting being built by both the previous toolchain version and the current version to only supporting the current version.
 This does not change the artifacts we distribute to end users of Rust.

+> The Rust toolchain as a whole, both currently and after this change, supports being built with just two minor versions of Rust: the previous version and its own version.
+For example, Rust 1.85.1 requires one of 1.84.0, 1.85.0, or 1.85.1 toolchains to build its source code into the 1.85.1 distributed artifacts.
+>
+> In other words, distribution packagers are not observably affected, it is only the workflows of contributors who work on the compiler and standard library that will be impacted.

 **Current bootstrap sequence**